EU Citizenship

 EU Citizenship by Descent — Which Countries Allow It and How It Works in Practice

-EU citizenship by descent (also called citizenship by ancestry or by origin) is often the most efficient legal route to a European passport.
+Last updated: March 2026 EU citizenship by descent (also called citizenship by ancestry or by origin) is often the most efficient legal route to a European passport.
 Instead of waiting years under residence-based naturalization rules, some applicants qualify through a parent, grandparent, or earlier ancestor—depending on the country.
-In this guide you’ll learn: Important: This article is general information,
+In this guide you’ll learn: Important: This

 EU Citizenship by Descent — Which Countries Allow It and How It Works in Practice Read More »